 Below, find 29 silver balayage hairstyles that are as good as gold.

 Silver Balayage Hair

-CHOOSING A SHADE: To get the ashy-silver look, a dark-hair base is perfect, so you might have to dye your hair darker to start.
-For an icier final product, light hair is preferred here, which might involve bleaching beforehand.
+Choosing a shade: To get the ashy-silver look, a dark base is perfect, so you might have to dye your hair darker to start.
+For an icier final product, light hair is preferred, which might involve bleaching beforehand.

-PRICE: Depending on where you get this done, you can expect to pay around $150–$300 for balayage, and potentially more if bleaching or dyeing beforehand are necessary.
+Price: Depending on where you get this done, you can expect to pay around $150–$300 for balayage, and potentially more if bleaching or dyeing beforehand is necessary.

 Natural brunette?
 Keep your traditional brown for your roots, while "smoking out" your cascading ends (in traditional balayage fashion) for a super-cool, silvery masterpiece.